 If you have an appetite for outdoor adventure, consider a getaway that satisfies your hunger for the great Oregon outdoors and teaches you more about your community too.
-Discover Greater Portland’s “Intertwine” where it’s easy to connect with nearby nature.
+Discover the Portland Region’s “Intertwine” where it’s easy to connect with nearby nature.

 “The Intertwine is a name for the Portland area’s network of trails, parks and natural areas,” noted Metro’s Dan Moeller.
 Dan is Metro’s Natural Area Land Manager; the agency that manages much of the 14,000-plus acres of parks, trails and natural areas acquired thru two voter approved bond measures.